mandy8055/microfrontend-demo/README.md

 If you would like to contribute to Microfrontend-demo, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.
-2. Write your code and tests, and make sure that all tests pass.
-3. Submit a pull request with your changes.
+2. Submit a pull request with your changes.

 ### License